FAQ

 Who is Bower for?

-Bower is for textile artists, weaving students, educators, and makers who want a simple way to build and test weaving drafts digitally.
+Bower is for handweavers, textile artists, weaving students, educators, and makers who want a simple way to build and test weaving drafts digitally.

 Can I import WIF files?